• Skip to main content

 The pork meat will be snug inside the wrapped banana leaves.
 This will help the Cochinita Pibil tacos from drying out.

-Do not add the water directly on the meat.
+Do NOT add the water directly on the meat.

 Slow cooker plugged in and cooking the cochinita pibil.